maliodasu/ks-giftcode/README.md

-# Whiteout Survival Gift Code Redemption Script
+# KLingshot Gift Code Redemption Script

-Python script that automates the process of redeeming gift codes in the game **Whiteout Survival**.
+Python script that automates the process of redeeming gift codes in the game **Kingshot**.
 It reads a list of Player IDs from one or more `.csv` files, sends requests to the game's giftcode redemption API, and redeems the specified gift code for each player.

 ---